 The main block consists of 16 equivalent pages of 512 bytes each, numbered Page 0 to Page 15.
 Page 0 and Page 1 of the main block are reserved for storing the default settings and user settings, respectively.
 The user cannot perform a page erase operation on Page 0 or Page 1.
-Page 2 and Page 3 are reserved for internal use, and their contents should not be erased.
+Page 2 and Page 3 are reserved for internal use; do not erase the contents of Page 2 or Page 3.